TheQwertiest/foo_spider_monkey_panel/foo_jscript_panel/samples/readme.txt

 in the "docs" folder.

 The "complete" folder contains various samples that are more complex and have right click options, etc.
-Some scripts require the "Guifx v2 Transports.ttf" font which can be downloaded from http://blog.guifx.com/2009/04/02/guifx-v2-transport-font/
+You should install the "Guifx v2 Transports.ttf" font which can be downloaded from http://blog.guifx.com/2009/04/02/guifx-v2-transport-font/

 The "jsplaylist-mod" folder contains an updated version of Br3tt's excellent JSPlaylist.
 It was originally